RobyOneJ/RobyOneJ.github.io/README.md

     - Contact Form has been setup with Formspree and, it successfully sends an email to my email address.
  - [Y] "Projects" section
     - Projects section shows a list of projects I will be working on during She Codes Plus and, each of them is a link, which redirects visitors to a second page https://robyonej.github.io/projects.html where, they will see a 'Coming Soon..' text along with the icons to the external sites and an hamburger menu to redirect them back to the Homepage or the other sections, on the homepage, they click on in the hamburger menu.
+    - Only the HTML-CSS project page will display clickable thumbnails with label of the name of the projects I have created so far.
+The 'She Codes landing page restyling' will redirect you to the Codepen page to look at it; 'My Portfolio' will redirect you to y portfolio Homepage.
  - [Y] Links to external sites, e.g. GitHub and LinkedIn
     - Links to external site are shown as icons at the footer of the page and their redirect visitors to my social platforms on a new tab - github.png and linkedin.png saved in: 'images' folder

  ### Technical

  - [Y] At least 2 web pages.